DeepMind

 1.1.2 Exclusions are clearly justified and documented (50%) 10%

-They justify in a footnote why a previous risk domain, Autonomy, that was considered has now been omitted from consideration, as “Most of the advanced risk that was captured by this CCL is now covered by our misalignment section.”
+They justify in a footnote that misalignment is excluded from the typical risk identification (i.e. risk modelling) procedure due to its “exploratory nature”.
 However, more justification here could be given for why they believe this.
 To improve, justification could refer to at least one of: academic literature/scientific consensus; internal threat modelling with transparency; third-party validation, with named expert groups and reasons for their validation.

-There is no justification for why other risks, such as persuasion or other forms of loss of control risks, have not been considered.
+There is no justification for why other risks, such as other forms of loss of control risks like autonomy or autonomous self-replication, have not been considered.

 Quotes: